Anatoly03/Netz/util-parser/README.md

 This crate implements utility macros that implement a static parsing method on a struct.

+> And it's also worth noting that this crate isn't even implemented or usable.

 ```rs
 #[grammar{ (identifier ":")? type_name }]
 struct Field {